justynath/remember-me/README.md

 - **[YouTube Tutorials](https://www.youtube.com/watch?v=B40bteAMM_M&list=PLCC34OHNcOtr025c1kHSPrnP18YPB-NFi)**
   I referred to several videos from this playlist to learn how to implement various features in a Django blog.
 Some sections of my code are inspired by the examples demonstrated in these videos.

+- ChatGPT and Stack Overflow were used for researching errors and finding suggestions to fix bugs.

 ### Media and Content
 - **Images**: All images used in this project are from my personal collection.